joakimk/dboard_example/README.markdown

+There is an example deployed at: http://dboard-example.heroku.com

 Setting up a dashboard using dboard
 ---

 Get a heroku account at http://www.heroku.com/ and add a credit card to authorize the account.
 We need memcached, which is free, but requires an authorized account.

+NOTE: This is work in progress.
+For example, there is nothing here about security yet.
+I've not tested the entire instruction from scratch yet.

 Get a basic repo: